• Add description, images, menus and links to your mega menu

 For Consumers

-• Expect higher prices, however, better quality and transparency
+• Expect higher prices but better quality and transparency

 • More intentional purchasing